hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

 ### Sensor Requirements

-The sensor requirements are:
+The sensor goals are:

 * Bottom reflectance sensors for edge detection and/or line detection.
   Pololu QTR/QTRX/QTRLX sensors are acceptable.
 * Time of flight edge sensors.
 SparcFun SEN-12787 will work.
 * Sonars: SR04's sensors from China are inexpensive (and not of the highest quality).
-5 Sonars in front and back with 22.5 degree angular spacing.
+5 Sonars in front and back with 22.5 degree angular spacing and 4 in the rear.
 The sonars can be alternated to mounted on top and on bottom of the same PCB to save space.
-There is an mechanical interference issue with the forward
+There is an mechanical interference issue with the forward sonar and the arm.
 * Bump Sensor: An inexpensive front and rear bump sensor is desired.
   It can be extremely simple.
-* 3D Camera: The Microsoft Azure Kinect is the nominal one.
-It needs to be replaceable as better cameras come along.
-USB3 interface is acceptable.
-This is heavy sensor, so managing center of mass is very important.
 * E-Stop Button: It is nice to have an E-stop button that is readily available, when the robot code goes bad.
 The E-stop would disable the motor drivers.